 On July 27, U.S. District Judge Beth Bloom ruled on a case that made headlines in late 2022: Ramirez v.
 Kraft Heinz Foods Company.
 The suit was filed by Florida resident Amanda Ramirez, who claimed the packaging on Kraft’s Velveeta Shells & Cheese Microwavable Shell Pasta was “deceptive.”
 It was dismissed without prejudice, which means the plaintiff can refile charges, alter the claim or bring the case to another court if she so wishes.

 On Nov.
-18, Florida resident Amanda Ramirez sued the Kraft Heinz Company for at least $5 million over the product, claiming that it takes longer than 3-and-a-half minutes to prepare even though its packing states “ready in 3½ minutes,” that constitutes fraud.
+18, 2022, Ramirez sued Kraft Heinz Foods Company for at least $5 million over the product, claiming that it takes longer than 3-and-a-half minutes to prepare even though its packaging states “ready in 3½ minutes,” contending that the package’s wording constituted fraud.

-Sheehan is well known for bringing lawsuits against the big companies who make items found in the grocery store, bringing more than 400 lawsuits targeting products you probably have in your pantry right now, NPR reported.
+Sheehan is well-known for bringing lawsuits against the big companies who make items found in the grocery store, bringing more than 400 lawsuits targeting products you probably have in your pantry right now, NPR reported.
 In 2021, Sheehan spoke about why he’s brought so many lawsuits against companies like Tostitos, Kellogg’s, Betty Crocker and many, many more.

 “I guess I’ve always been the type who would become annoyed [and] never liked it when companies cheated people for small amounts it would be difficult to recoup,” Sheehan told NPR at the time.